Full body lifecasting and other large sculptures

 Amongst the pictures in the gallery above are a selection of 'The Cunégonde Collection' of lifecasts at different stages of production.
 Nine nanocrystalline copper fine art life sculptures made by CJ Munn and André Masters that were first displayed in Thomas Hoblyn's award-winning showgarden at the Chelsea Flower Show.
 For more details about this collection, including how to purchase these sculptures and others like them, please visit our sister site www.mastersandmunn.co.uk

 Prices vary hugely depending on size, pose, complexity, material finish and installation costs, but start from a few thousand pounds.
-If interested in commissioning us please email with as many details as possible of your idea so that we can give you a price guide.
-Or you can find information on pricing for our more popular poses and finishes by clicking the button below.
+If interested in commissioning us please email with as many details as possible of your idea so that we can give you a price guide or to save time, fill out the questionnaire form on the price guide page (click the button below).
 Time is another factor to consider as large lifecasts usually take several months to produce depending on the chosen material.
 Despite the many challenges of full body lifecasting, we are here to advise and help you avoid any pitfalls, and to create your desired outcome with seamless professionalism at every stage.